-If you have dry skin, daily use of a moisturizer on your face, neck, and chest is basically non-negotiable.
+If you have dry skin, using a moisturizer on your face, neck, and chest daily is basically non-negotiable.
 The good news?
-There are plenty of high-quality finds out there that don't cost a fortune; they're hiding out in the aisles of your local drugstore.
+There are plenty of high-quality finds out there that don't cost a fortune and they're hiding out in the aisles of your local drugstore.

 When choosing a moisturizer, look for one that addresses your specific skin type and needs.
 Whichever you choose, the best will contain three types of ingredients: humectants, emollients, and occlusives.
 To help you find the right one for your needs, we researched the top options for pampering parched, cracked, and eczema-prone skin.